-SURPRISE!
-Walt Disney World has released new promotions for the fall and holiday 2019 seasons, including Free Dining for select dates September through December, including Christmas week!
+Walt Disney World has released a third of Free Dining for select November & December 2019 dates that include the weeks of Thanksgiving and Christmas.
 Here we offer info, tips & tricks, and thoughts on booking this discount.
-(Last updated July 18, 2019.)
+(Updated September 23, 2019.)

-We’ll cover all the details of the new Free Disney Dining Plan at Walt Disney World promo here, what we recommend doing, and offer some speculation as to why this is occurring.
-This is truly huge, as all of the dates for these discounts are after the official debut of Star Wars: Galaxy’s Edge, and include some of Walt Disney World’s most popular travel dates of the year.
+We’ll cover all the details of the latest round of Free Dining at Walt Disney World here, what we recommend doing, and offer some speculation as to why this is occurring.
+This is truly huge, as these dates include some of Walt Disney World’s most popular travel times of the year, including the weeks leading up to Thanksgiving and Christmas!

-However, it’s not all good news.
-The first and most important tidbit is that for some dates, availability is laughably bad.
-Thinking about early December?
+First and foremost, availability is bad–nearly nonexistent for some resorts.
+Thinking about early December at Wilderness Lodge or one of Walt Disney World’s other best resorts at Christmas-time?
 Think again.
 In some searches, we could only find a handful of resorts with any rooms reserved for Free Dining, and even then, they were more expensive room tiers.
+If you’re booking last minute, you’ll almost certainly have to upgrade unless you’re able to get lucky with scooping up someone else’s cancelled reservation.

 There are potentially two actual causes of this.
 The first is it’s not an apples to apples comparison–your room category or type changed.
 While the differences between some room types are insignificant, the price differences are not.
 Naturally, Walt Disney World tends to offer more promotion availability in higher priced room categories.